 Information exchange on a single channel has been very well studied.
-There is a long list of papers addressing this problem since 1970s [4, 13, 20].
-In singlechannel networks, information exchange is also known as contention resolution or k-selection.
+There is a long list of papers addressing this problem since 1970s Capetanakis (1979), Hayes (1978) and Mikhailov and Tsybakov (1978).
+In single-channel networks, information exchange is also known as contention resolution or k-selection.
 Previous studies mainly focus on the restricted information exchange with or without collision detection.
-Assuming collision detection as in here, a randomized adaptive protocol with expected running time of $O(k + \log n)$ was presented by Martel in [19].
-By making use of the expected $O(\log \log n)$ selection protocol in [22], Kowalski [17] argued that the protocol in [19] can be improved to $O(k + \log \log n)$ in expectation.
-In [22], Willard also gave an $\Omega(\log \log n)$ expected time lower bound for fair selection protocols.
-When requiring high probability results, the best known randomized algorithm was given in [9], which can solve the k-selection problem in $O(k + \log^2 n)$ rounds without assuming collision detection.
+Assuming collision detection as in here, a randomized adaptive protocol with expected running time of $O(k + \log n)$ was presented in Martel (1994).
+By making use of the expected $O(\log \log n)$ selection protocol in Willard (1986), and in Kowalski (2005), Kowalski argued that the protocol in Martel (1994) can be improved to $O(k + \log \log n)$ in expectation.
+In Willard (1986), Willard also gave an $\Omega(\log \log n)$ expected time lower bound for fair selection protocols.
+When requiring high probability results, the best known randomized algorithm was given in Fernández Anta and Mosteiro (2010), which can solve the k-selection problem in $O(k + \log^2 n)$ rounds without assuming collision detection.
 This protocol is asymptotically optimal for $k \in \Omega(\log^2 n)$ given the trivial lower bound $\Omega(k)$ .
-Furthermore, an $\Omega(\log n)$ expected time lower bound for randomized k-selection protocols is implied by the result in [18] on the expected time needed to get the first message delivered without collision in a radio network.
-In a recent work [10], by assuming that the channel can provide feedback on whether a message is successfully transmitted, an O(k) randomized protocol was proposed even without knowing n.
+Furthermore, an $\Omega(\log n)$ expected time lower bound for randomized k-selection protocols is implied by the result in Kushilevitz and Mansour (1998) on the expected time needed to get the first message delivered without collision in a radio network.
+In a recent work Fernández Anta et al. (2011), by assuming that the channel can provide feedback on whether a message is successfully transmitted, an O(k) randomized protocol was proposed even without knowing n.
 However, the error probability that can be incurred by this protocol is $\frac{1}{k^c}$ , rather than $\frac{1}{n^c}$ .
-Concerning deterministic solutions, with collision detection and making use of the technique of tree algorithms, adaptive protocols for k-selection were presented with running time $O(k \log(n/k))$ in [4, 13, 20].
-A lower bound of $\Omega(k \log_k n)$ is shown in [12] for this class of protocols.
-Furthermore, oblivious protocols in which the sequence of transmissions of a node is independent of the received messages have also been studied in [16, 7, 17].
-There are also some other work focusing on dynamic packet arrivals, e.g., in a stochastic model [11], in adversarial queuing models [2, 5, 17], and message arrivals determined by an adversary [23].
+Concerning deterministic solutions, with collision detection and making use of the technique of tree algorithms, adaptive protocols for k-selection were presented with running time $O(k \log(n/k))$ in Capetanakis (1979), Hayes (1978) and Mikhailov and Tsybakov (1978).
+A lower bound of $\Omega(k \log_k n)$ is shown in Greenberg and Winograd (1985) for this class of protocols.
+Furthermore, oblivious protocols in which the sequence of transmissions of a node is independent of the received messages have also been studied in Komlòs and Greenberg (1985), Clementi et al. (2001) and Kowalski (2005).
+There are also some other work focusing on dynamic packet arrivals, e.g., in a stochastic model Goldberg et al. (2004), in adversarial queuing models Bender et al. (2005), Chlebus et al. (2006) and Kowalski (2005), and message arrivals determined by an adversary Yu et al. (2012).

-4 Model and Preliminaries
+4 Model and preliminaries